 A woman determined to prove her friend was murdered questions her sanity when his look-alike appears.

 Chad Graham, burned by love and war, has something to hide.
-Posing as Chad Green, he arrives at Wildhorse Pass to look into Shelby Holt’s wild claims about the death of his cousin, Michael.
+Posing as Chad Greene, he arrives at Wildhorse Pass to look into the woman making wild claims about the death of his cousin, Michael.
 Is she telling the truth or is she just after a big payday from his wealthy family?

 Reviews for The Doubting Heart